 Listing the right references can have a significant impact on your ability to land the job.
 It is essential to select references familiar with the industry and who can discuss skills specific to the role you’re applying for — previous employers, coworkers and academic advisers are appropriate choices.

-If you are relatively new to the job market, three references are sufficient.
-However, if you’re applying for a senior or executive role, it is recommended to provide a longer list with references from important points in your work history.
+Three references are sufficient if you are relatively new to the job market.
+However, if you’re applying for a senior or executive role, it is recommended that you provide a longer list with references from important points in your work history

 Start the references for your resume with your most impressive — your previous supervisor may have great things to say about your work, so don’t leave them for last!
 Additionally, it’s important to clarify the nature of your relationship and how long you’ve known them.